eamars/klipper_adaptive_bed_mesh/readme.md

 - [Klipper Adaptive meshing & Purging](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging)

 ## Features
-The *Adaptive Bed Mesh* plugin supports 3 operating modes:
+The *Adaptive Bed Mesh* plugin supports 3 operating modes.
+By default, the below list is also the precedence of the operation.
-- First layer min/max provided by the slicer.
+1. First layer min/max provided by the slicer.
-- Object shapes detection by Klipper Exclude Object.
+2. Object shapes detection by Klipper Exclude Object.
-- Object shapes detection by GCode analysis.
+3. Object shapes detection by GCode analysis.

 If all above modes are failed then the *Adaptive Bed Mesh* will fall back to the default full bed mesh configuration.